hotrodorm/hotrod/hotrod-project/docs/docs-5/dynamicsql/README.md

 Has four sections: lines #1 and #3 are SQL language parts, while lines #2 and #4 are parameter parts.

-DynamicSQL implements these two types of sections using `.literal(String)` and `.parameter(String)`.
+DynamicSQL implements these two types of sections using `.literal(String)` and `.parameter(String)` respectively.
 The query shown above can be written using Dynamic SQL as:

 ```java
   DynamicModificationQuery q = dyn